McMasterRS/lm_web-security/sso.md

 The project needs extra files to be created in order to render the the page layout, display the user profile data, and handle the sign in and sign out workflows.

-In the `client` directory of your project, create a `Components` directory with an `Authentication` subdirectory inside of it.
+In the `client` directory of your project, create a `components` directory with an `Authentication` subdirectory inside of it.

 Create a new file inside the `Authentication` directory called `ProfileData.tsx` and add the following code to it: